-The Life Science segment sales for the first nine months of 2023 were \$887.3 million, a decrease of 10.1% compared to the same period last year.
-On a currency neutral basis, sales decreased 9.0% compared to the first nine months of 2022.
+The Life Science segment sales for the first nine months quarter of 2023 2024 were \$887.3 million \$241.7 million, a decrease of 10.1% 25.3% compared to the same period last year.
+On a currency neutral basis, sales decreased 9.0% 25.2% compared to the first nine months of 2022. quarter in 2023, driven broadly by ongoing weakness in the biotech and biopharma end-markets and the economic environment in China.
 The currency neutral sales decrease was mainly in EMEA and Asia Pacific, while the Americas saw currency neutral sales growth.
 COVID-related sales were \$2.9 million in the first nine months of 2023 compared to approximately \$92.3 million in the first nine months of 2022.
-Excluding COVID-related sales, sales decreased 0.1% on a currency neutral basis driven by lower process chromatography sales, offset by increases in ddPCR sales.
+Excluding COVID-related sales, sales decreased 0.1% on a currency neutral basis driven by lower process chromatography sales, offset by increases in ddPCR sales, impacted all regions.

-The Clinical Diagnostics segment sales for the first nine months of 2023 were \$1.10 billion, an increase of 1.7% compared to the same period last year.
-On a currency neutral basis, sales increased 2.8% compared to the first nine months of 2022.
-COVID-related sales were \$0.5 million in the first nine months of 2023 compared to approximately \$3.4 million in the first nine months of 2022.
+The Clinical Diagnostics segment sales for the first nine months quarter of 2023 2024 were \$1.10 billion \$368.6 million, an increase of 1.7% 4.7% compared to the same period last year.
+On a currency neutral basis, sales increased 2.8% 4.8% compared to the first nine months of 2022.
+COVID-related sales were \$0.5 million quarter in the first nine months of 2023 compared to approximately \$3.4 million in the first nine months of 2022.
 Excluding COVID-related sales, sales increased 3.1% on a currency neutral basis.
-The currency neutral sales increase was primarily driven by growth in diabetes, blood typing, and quality controls products, especially in Asia Pacific and EMEA, despite supply chain constraints having an impact on instrument deliveries.
+2023.
+The currency neutral sales increase was primarily driven by growth in diabetes, an increased demand for quality controls, blood typing, and quality controls products, especially in Asia Pacific and EMEA, despite supply chain constraints having an impact on instrument deliveries. diabetes.
+Currency neutral sales increased across all regions.

-Consolidated gross margins were 53.3% for the first nine months of 2023 compared to 56.5% for the first nine months of 2022.

-Gross margins for the Life Science segment and the Clinical Diagnostics segment for the first nine months of 2023 decreased by approximately 4.9 percentage points and 1.4 percentage points respectively from the same period last year.
-The decrease in gross margins was primarily driven by product mix, increased manufacturing costs and inventory reserves.
+Consolidated gross margins were 53.3% margin was 53.4% for the first nine months quarter of 2023 2024 compared to 56.5% 53.5% for the first nine months quarter of 2022 2023.
+Gross margin for the Life Science segment and the Clinical Diagnostics segment for the first nine months quarter of 2023 2024 decreased by approximately 4.9 3.5 percentage points and 1.4 percentage points respectively from the same period last year.
+The decrease in gross margin was primarily driven by lower sales volume, product mix and higher material costs, partially offset by cost control measures.
+Gross margin for the Clinical Diagnostics segment for the first quarter of 2024 increased manufacturing costs by approximately 3.1 percentage points from the same period last year.
+The increase in gross margin was primarily driven by favorable product mix and inventory reserves, cost control measures, partially offset by higher material costs.

-Selling, general and administrative (SG&A) expenses increased to \$634.6 million or 31.9% of sales for the first nine months of 2023 compared to \$615.6 million or 29.7% of sales for the first nine months of 2022.
-The increase to SG&A expenses was primarily driven by restructuring costs as well as higher marketing and travel expenses.
+Selling, general and administrative (SG&A) expenses increased expense for the first quarter of 2024 was \$214.9 million or 35.2% of sales, compared to \$634.6 million \$225.6 million, or 31.9% 33.3% of sales for the first nine months quarter of 2023 compared to \$615.6 million or 29.7% of sales for the first nine months of 2022 2023.
+The increase to decrease in SG&A expenses expense was primarily driven by due to lower employee-related expenses, lower restructuring costs, as well as higher marketing and travel expenses. a reduction in discretionary spending.